olebole/irafdoc/doc/tv.imexamine.rst

   This derivative is the azimuthally averaged radial profile with the radial bin sampling mentioned above.
 The peak of this profile is found and the FWHM is twice the radius of the profile at half the peak value.
 This
-  <tt>"direct FWHM"</tt> is part of the output and is also used for the iterative
+  <span style="font-family: monospace;">"direct FWHM"</span> is part of the output and is also used for the iterative
   adjustment of the fitting radius as noted above.
   <dl>
   <dt><b>a</b></dt>